 DT 500 MAG: – Can you tell us a story that defines you the most?

 ÁRON: – I’ve got thousands of stories, it’s not easy to choose.
-I’ll choose a two-year-old story when I was shooting one of my best friend’s wedding on a Sunday.
+I’ll select a two-year-old tale when I was shooting one of my best friend’s wedding on a Sunday.
 The next night I took them to the airport to go on their honeymoon, I also picked up a few other friends in the morning.
 I had to sleep 15 minutes on the couch, 1 hour in the car and then my girlfriend went into labor with our first baby.
-I was sleeping on her bed, next to her, and finally, she gave birth to a beautiful boy.
-I was taking pictures the whole time and the whole photo series about a human being born into this world and taking his first breaths was very special to me.
+I was asleep on her bed, next to her, and finally, she gave birth to a beautiful boy.
+I was taking pictures the whole time, and the entire photo series about a human being born into this world and earning his first breaths was very special to me.

 DT 500 MAG: – How has your work developed since you began and how do you see it evolving in the future?

 ÁRON: – UP until now, there have been three significant parts of my career when I think about photography and workflows.
 For the first 5 to 6 years I only shot the Border subcultures, actions and lifestyles, and a few portraits.
 At the time I was also working as a graphic designer and editor, the camera was just a toy to me.
 After a trip to Asia, I started focusing more on the environment, cultures, and a lot of things different to action sports.
 Five years later I spent a year in the States alone, couch surfing and shooting every day, or sitting around with albums in bookstores.
 I had just realized I didn’t know anything about real photography.
-I started opening doors and there were more and more doors behind.
+I started opening doors, and there were more and more doors behind.
 I became really motivated.
-That was the end of the second part, and after I came home, I started working on an internship at Red Bull where I gained a lot of useful knowledge about post production, selection and professional skills.
-Now I know how to learn and I try to do just that every day.
-Soon I’m at the end of this 6-year long period and it looks like a big change will come to my life again.
+That was the end of the second part, and after I came home, I started working on an internship at Red Bull where I gained a lot of useful knowledge about post-production, selection and professional skills.
+Now I know how to learn, and I try to do just that every day.
+Soon I’m at the end of this 6-year extended period, and it looks like a significant change will come to my life again.

 DT 500 MAG: – What is your chosen medium and what are your techniques?